scds/rdm-best-practices/topics/2-organization-and-documentation.md

 <img src="../assets/img/lessons/cat2.png" alt="A category icon turning into two cats" width="40%" align=right style="display: block; margin: 10px; border-radius: 30px">
 Raw data isn't easy to understand and re-use.
 Raw numbers in a spreadsheet can be hard to interpret, and variable names might have abbreviations that make it hard for others to understand what it truly is *(What did you mean when you made this column "cat2"?
 [Did it mean cat, category, or something else?](https://medium.com/@samanthaming/bad-variable-names-to-avoid-%EF%B8%8F-bbab6614f36))*.

-To make data easier to understand, create data documentation that follows the [FAIR principles](https://www.go-fair.org/fair-principles/), which states that data should be Findable, Accessible, Interoperable, and Reusable.
+Documentation is an important best practice to make data easier to understand and reuse.

 Some key questions:
 - If you need to use data you collected over a year ago, how easy would they be to find and use?